adidiner/colinthecomputer/README.md

 ### The Client

+A client which reads snapshots samples, uploading them to the server.
 Available as `colinthecomputer.client`.

 Provides the following function:

 - `upload_sample`
-    Used to read and upload a snapshots sample to the server.
+    Used to read and upload a sample to the server.

     ```pycon
-    >>> from cortex.client import upload_sample
+    >>> from colinthecomputer.client import upload_sample
     >>> upload_sample(host='127.0.0.1', port=8000, path='sample.mind.gz')
     … # upload path to host:port
     ```